vtex/styleguide/react/components/InputButton/README.md

 - Use it when more fields will be loaded below after submission, or when what was typed will be applied.
 - Use it when you have an input and a button in-line and the button is directly related to the input.
-- Use it in its large size when it's you might need to call attention to the input's existance or it carries importance in the context.
+- Use it in its large size when it's you might need to call attention to the input's existence or it carries importance in the context.

 ### 👎 Don'ts